lothartj/rigby/README.md

 https://pypi.org/project/rigby/

 A Python tool to clean up Python files by managing empty lines, with a focus on:
-- Removing ALL empty lines within functions and classes
+- Removing ALL empty lines within functions and classes.
-- Maintaining exactly one empty line between functions
+- Maintaining exactly one empty line between functions.
-- Maintaining exactly two empty lines between classes
+- Maintaining exactly two empty lines between classes.

 ## Installation